Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Introduction

-Compact binary mergers can eject large amounts of neutron-rich material, which are sites of r-process nucleosynthesis and formation of heavy elements \citep{1974ApJ...192L.145L}.
-The ejecta are then source of radiation emitted by the radioactive decay of the unstable heavy isotopes, which powers an Optical-Infrared transient called kilonova.
-As already predicted by \cite{1998ApJ...507L..59L}, the tremendous amount of energy along with heavy elements is emitted in an explosive outflow.
-Elements such as Gold or Platinum are produced in r-process nucleosynthesis, which requires extremely high neutron densities.
+Compact binary mergers can eject large amounts of neutron-rich material, which serve as sites of r-process nucleosynthesis and the formation of heavy elements \citep{1974ApJ...192L.145L}.
+The ejecta then produce radiation emitted by the radioactive decay of the unstable heavy isotopes, which powers an optical-infrared transient called a kilonova.
+As predicted by \cite{1998ApJ...507L..59L}, a tremendous amount of energy, together with heavy elements, is emitted in an explosive outflow.
+Elements such as gold and platinum are produced in r-process nucleosynthesis, which requires extremely high neutron densities.